RubixML/ML/README.md

 ##### Radial

 #### Parameters:
-This Activation Function does not have any parameters.
+This activation Function does not have any parameters.

 #### Example:
 ```php